 As Bayer’s Service Integration Project Lead, Marco Peetz, put it: “We are a life science company, not an IT technology company – and that’s what we want to focus on.”

 The contract, which began on January 1 2020, commenced with one of the program’s suppliers Capgemini, partnering with us at ONEiO to lead the integration of Bayer’s entire supplier ecosystem.

 Bayer’s new approach to Service Integration was guided by the principle that each of the to-be-selected outsourcing partners should be able to work within their own processes, toolsets, and system environments.
 This required a solution that would bring them all in one integrated setup.

 That solution, you ask?

-One of ONEiO’s core competencies is empowering people, teams and companies to collaborate the way they want, using the tools they work best in.
+Enabling multi-vendor orchestration is one of ONEiO’s core solutions — empowering people, teams and companies to collaborate the way they want, using the tools they work best in.

 So after one supplier recommended ONEiO, Bayer did some initial research and utilized the ONEiO trial to further examine the platform.
 In the end, the ONEiO platform delivered on its promises, and Bayer chose ONEiO for two main reasons:

 Pre-defined endpoint types for ITSM tools

 “This flexibility provides us the opportunity to quickly connect our ServiceNow environment with the IT Service Management systems of our strategic partners, regardless what kind of system they use.”

 “The second one was the spirit of the company.
 ONEiO proved over the last couple of months that they always play with open cards, and this was visible during our early discussions when we started with a small proof of concept with approximately 3 to 5 adaptors.
 This is where we could see how passionate ONEiO was in delivering their services.
 That really convinced us.”